jeffsp/SPOC/README.md

 - [ ] spoc\_tool
   - [ ] Show progress
   - [ ] Set random seed
-  - [ ] Rewrite tool so that transformations stream
+  - [ ] Rewrite tool so that all I/O streams when possible
   - [X] Commands executed in the order in which they appear on command line
+  - [ ] Only allow one command at a time, multiple commands can be executed using pipes
   - [ ] Copy: Copy fields in one point cloud to fields in another point cloud
     - [ ] Specify reference point cloud
     - [ ] Specify which fields to copy: all,x,y,z,c,p,i,r,g,b,extra